 Computer Donation Program

-With the help of the community, our Occupational Training Institute students are able to take donations of computers, refurbish them and give them to needy district students.
+With the help of the community, our OTI (Occupational Training Institute) organization is able to take donations of computers, refurbish them, and give them to needy district students.
 The program relies on student interns to evaluate and refurbish the computers.
-This provides the student interns with valuable work experience in computer hardware and software technical support and customer service skills.
+This provides the student interns with valuable work experience in computer hardware and software, technical support, and customer service skills.

-The students always reformat the hard drive to insure that all data is erased before the system is passed on to the students.
+The students always erase the hard drive or any other storage device to ensure that all data is erased before the system is passed on to the students.
 To make this program work, we have to make sure that the computers that we receive meet our minimum specifications.

 We do not accept Apple Computers